-- No new orientation week is planned, as students will already be familiar with the platforms and procedures from A2. - Week 16 and 21 are partly dedicated to Mid-Term Exams.
-No regular instruction is provided on exam days. - 3rd Midterm Speaking Exam is conducted in Week 14 throughout Speaking Classes.
+- Week 10 and 16 are partly dedicated to Mid-Term Exams.
+No regular instruction is provided on exam days. - 1st Midterm Speaking Exam is conducted in Week 8 throughout Speaking Classes.

-COURSE OBJECTIVES- Detailed CEFR Descriptors
+COURSE OBJECTIVES - Detailed CEFR Descriptors

 This course aims to help students transition from basic to independent English use at the B1 level of the Common European Framework of Reference for Languages (CEFR).
 Students will develop receptive, productive, and interactional language skills through a communicative and integrated-skill approach.
 Lessons are based on Language Hub Elementary (B1), Final Draft 1, and In-house Materials with extra practice through online tools.